T-Tetrominos in Arithmetic Progression

-Let's continue the proof of Theorem \ref{thm-4812}.
-We first observe that for any width $w\geq 4, T_w(L) \leq 4W(2, l)$.
-For, given a tiling of a $w\times l$ rectangle, consider the arrows in its chain graph along the top row.
-By the HV Lemma, every gray box has an arrow along its top edge, and we may consider the left/right orientation of those arrows to be a 2-coloring of the set $\{1, 2, \ldots, W(2, l)\}$.
+Observe that for any width $w\geq 4, T_w(l) \leq 4W(2, l)$.
+For, given a tiling of a $w\times 4W(2, l)$ rectangle, the HV Lemma says that each gray anti-block in the top row yields an arrow on its upper edge, and we may consider the left/right orientation of those arrows to be a 2-coloring of the set $\{1, 2, \ldots, W(2, l)\}$.
 By the definition of $W(2, l)$ this will contain an AP of length $l$ of shaded arrows, and hence of \TTs.
 (Note that this gives the desired improvement of the bound given in the proof of Theorem \ref{thm-boundary}.)

-We have already shown that $T_4(l) > 4W(2, l)-4$, by taking a row of A blocks and B blocks.
-To show that $T_8(l) > 4W(2, l)-4$ we can just take two copies of such a row, one placed above the other.
+The proof of Lemma \ref{lemma-4} showed that $T_4(l) > 4W(2, l)-4$, by constructing a row of A blocks and B blocks.
+To show that $T_8(l) > 4W(2, l)-4$ we can take two copies of such a row, one placed above the other, each of which contains no AP of length $l$.
 Suppose this tiling contained an AP of \TTs\ of length $l$ and let $(dx, dy)$ be its translation.
-We can not have $dy=0$, for then the AP would lie in a single row whose A/B blocks were constructed to contain no such AP.
-And the structure of A/B blocks does not permit $dy = 2$.
+We cannot have $dy=0$, for then the AP would lie in a single row whose A/B blocks were constructed to contain no such AP.
+The structure of A/B blocks does not permit $dy = 2$.
 And if $dy\geq 4$ there is not enough vertical space to fit the AP, since $l\geq 3$.
 This completes the proof for width $w=8$.